 Signs and symptoms

-Pain in the back or neck.
-Numbness, tingling or pain in the buttocks, back, upper or lower limb.
+Pain in the neck or the back.
+Numbness, pain or tingling in the back, the buttocks, upper or lower limb.
 Changes in bowel or bladder function (this is rare but should be treated as a medical emergency).

-Bed rest, application of alternating ice and heat.
-Use of anti-inflammatory and analgesic medication.
+Bed rest, application of alternating heat and ice.
+The use of analgesic and anti-inflammatory medication.

 Rehabilitation and prevention

-Rest and limited activity for several days is usually indicated, though normal, non-athletic daily activity should be resumed soon thereafter to prevent atrophy and restore mobility in the spine.
-Physical therapy may be combined with massage and gradually increasing exercise of the back after the pain has subsided.
-Strengthening and flexibility exercises, proper warm-up, avoidance of excessive or sudden weight lifting and attention to good sports technique may help avoid the injury.
+Though ordinary, activity ought to be resumed to avoid and restore in the spine, activity for many days is indicated.
+Physical therapy may be used with massage and slowly increasing the exercise of the spine after the pain has subsided.
+Strengthening and flexibility exercises, correct warm-up, avoidance of excessive or sudden weight lifting and focus on great sports technique might help prevent the injury.